boostorg/msm/include/boost/msm/backmp11/README.md

 ## New features

-The backend supports a `Context` template parameter, that can be used to share common data between sub-SMs in hierarchical state machines.
+The backend supports a *context policy*, that can be used to share common data between sub-SMs in hierarchical state machines.
+For a given `Context` structure, the policy can be set by passing `use_context<Context>` to the `state_machine` backend.

 ## How to use it